-To encourage and promote artistic expression and diversity in the City of Lawton.
+The Mission of the Arts and Humanities Division is to encourage and promote artistic expression and diversity in the City of Lawton.

-Our Vision: To create an enduring artistic and cultural community.
+Vision Statement: To create an enduring artistic and cultural community.

 The Arts and Humanities Division is surveying residents about events and programs they would like to see presented in the community.
 Responses will inform our work to bring more amenities to our city.
 Complete our brief survey here.

-Learn about the latest news from our division in our newsletter Lawton Arts Review here.
+Learn about the latest news from our division in our Lawton Arts Review newsletter here.

 Arts and HumanitiesHomepage

 (Mail: PO Box 1054 - Lawton, OK.
 73502)

 We believe that the arts translate easily into economic growth